Chymyst/curryhoward/README.md

 # Revision history

+- 0.3.0 Experimental API for obtaining lambda-terms.
+Simplified the internal code by removing the type parameter `T` from AST types.
 - 0.2.4 Support named type aliases and ordering heuristics for conjunctions and disjunctions; bug fixes for conventional function types not involving type parameters and for eta-contraction
 - 0.2.3 Fix stack overflow when using recursive types (code is still not generated for recursive functions); implement loop detection in proof search; bug fixes for alpha-conversion of type-Lambdas
 - 0.2.2 Bug fix for back-transform in rule named-&R